al-liu/WebViewJsBridge-iOS/README.md

 ### Install HCWebViewJsBridge in HTML5
 `<script>hcJsBridge.js</script>` in html.

+**Note: In version 1.1.0, H5 may not introduce the hcJsBridge.js file, but there are a few differences in use.**

 ## Example
 The full example is provided in the `/Example/iOS Example` folder, including basic demos and advanced usage, such as calling the camera with `UIImagePickerController` to take a picture and using `NSURLSession` to make a GET request.